tingtsai/PrintableOptics/Characterizations.md

+### Keyence laser confocal microscope
-### Keyence laser confocal microscope provides topography and height information and this allows us to match surface profile
+Keyence laser confocal microscope confocal microscope provides topography and height information and this allows us to match surface profile.

+### Keyence 3D microscope
-### Keyence 3D microscope is a direct way to visualize the lens.
+Keyence 3D microscope is a direct way to visualize the lens.
 This microscope can be operated in transmissive or reflective mode and sunstrate can be evaluate under 0 degree or 90 degree